 My room, number 310, was a ‘Romantic Double’.
 (You will need to check the hotel website for the prices for specific dates.)
 It was, like the rest of the hotel, very white.
 If, like me, you do not travel light, you might wish to secure a higher category of room, for the amount of space was modest.
 Still, everything was impressively pristine, and the bed had been made deliciously soft for me.
 A hallway, with hanging space and a safe, had a sliding door to the bathroom and then led round to the bedroom, with its Bang & Olufsen television receiver.
 Another sliding door opened from the sleeping quarters to my balcony.
 And there, of course, was the lovely view.
 In the bathroom I found one wash basin, a bath tub of good size (with a shower over), a loo, a bidet and toiletries by L’Occitane.
 This apartment, like the rest of the property, was immaculately maintained.

 The Managing Director of the Casa Angelina is Domenico de Simone.
-I present to you a picture of him with Annarita Aprea, the charming Director of Sales.
-I must congratulate them on their staff, for everyone with whom I had to do here was friendly, efficient and courteous.
+I present to you a picture of him with myself and the Executive Chef, Leopoldo Elefante.
+My photographic companions look contented – and so they should, for they head a staff which deserves high praise.
+Everyone with whom I had to do here was friendly, efficient and courteous.

 The hotel is particularly proud of it breakfasts.
-And it is right to be proud, for the Casa Angelina serves one of the best breakfasts in Italy.
+Indeed, the Casa Angelina serves one of the best breakfasts in Italy.
 It is not the extent of the buffet which calls forth this tribute.
 (It is certainly extensive, but anyone can lay on an extensive buffet.)
 It is the exceptional quality of what is laid out.
-I tried the melon, the pineapple, the raspberries, the blueberries, the fruit salad, the fruit tart, the roast beef, the asparagus, the prosciutto (carved to order by a chef), the croissants, the crusty bread and the marmalade, and I can say without a hint of exaggeration that they were all magnificent.
+I tried the melon, the pineapple, the raspberries, the blueberries, the fruit salad, the fruit tart, the honeycomb, the gravadlax, the roast beef, the asparagus, the prosciutto (carved to order by a chef), the croissants, the crusty bread and the marmalade, and I can say without a hint of exaggeration that they were all magnificent.
 Indeed, they were so good that I had to make a serious effort of will not to eat far more than was good for me.
 And added to these delights were the hot dishes cooked to order.
-My onion omelettes and my mushrooms on toast were some of the best examples of these dishes I have eaten.
+My mushrooms on toast were some of the best I have found in any hotel.
 These delights were eaten off fine white Schönwald crockery set upon a sky blue tablecloth as I sat in a white wicker armchair and contemplated the sky and the coast from the terrace of Un Piano nel Cielo, the hotel’s top-floor restaurant.

-Those of us who love the Amalfi Coast love the Casa Angelina.
+If, like me, you love the Amalfi Coast, you will love the Casa Angelina.

 Via Capriglione 147, Praiano 84010, Amalfi Coast, Italy.